 “You’re crazy.
 You live in the fast lane and can’t slow down.
 I met a Puerto Rican chick who lives in the Bronx.
 I hung out with their whole gang in Miami Beach.”

 “Still hung up on the City, huh?”

 “Actually, I’m still hung up on you, man.
-You were great to me this year.”
+You were so great to me this year.”

 “Just keepin’ it in the family, if you know what I mean.”

 “Yeah, vice is nice but incest is best.”
-We both laughed.
+We both laugh.

 “I know I kinda played you off, Tim, about your feelings and us.
-I guess all the drugs I do made my feelings dead at the time.
+I guess all the drugs I do made me feel dead at the time.
 I do miss you.”